-- Why is patient activation important in the context of the NHS?
+- Why is patient activation important to the NHS?

 - How can measuring patient activation benefit people?